lsoikher/ogi/wp-content/plugins/pricing-deals-for-woocommerce/readme.txt

 == Description ==

-A great method to offer discount pricing and marketing deals!
+A great plugin to offer discount pricing and marketing deals on your Woocommerce website!
 Create a rule tailored to the deal you want.
 Pricing Deals for Woocommerce is a powerful discounting tool that helps you create both Dyanmic Cart Pricing discounts and Catalog Price (wholesale) discounts.

+= Version 2.0 is here!! =

+*   Streamlined Processing
+*   NEW Discount Rule Screen Layout
+*   NEW Select Group options
+*   NEW BOGO Function - "Discount Equal or Lesser Value Item"
+*   NEW Clone Rule Function

-= Fully tested with WooCommerce 3.0+ =
+= Fully tested with WooCommerce 3.4+ =

 = OVERVIEW =

 *   Bogo Deals (buy one get one)
 *   Category Pricing
-*   Bulk Pricing
+*   Bulk Pricing in a single rule!
+Use the Bulk option for simple deals as well!
 *   Catalog Pricing
 *   Schedulable
 *   Advertise the deal on your site (shortcodes )
-*   Fully tested with WooCommerce 3.0+
 *   Multilanguage support through [qTranslateX](https://wordpress.org/plugins/qtranslate-x/)
+*   Order History CART discount reporting

 = DISCOUNT TYPES =